Matthew-M-King/SwagLabs-RobotFramework/README.md

-# E-Commerce Automation Suite
+# SwagLabs Automation Suite

-This repository contains a comprehensive suite of automation scripts written in Robot Framework for an E-commerce application.
+This repository contains a comprehensive suite of automation scripts written in Robot Framework for an SwagLabs demo site

 ## 📌 Libraries and Resources Used